PetrKryslUCSD/FinEtoolsDeforLinear.jl/tutorials/Cook-plane-stress-tutorial.md

 l1 = selectnode(fens; box=[0.,0.,-Inf, Inf], inflate = tolerance);
 ```

-The list of nodes  is then used to construct entries  for the essential boundary conditions.
-The  data is stored in  dictionaries: `ess1` and `ess2 `.
+The list of the selected nodes is then used twice,  to fix the degree of freedom  in the direction 1 and  in the direction 2.
+The essential-boundary condition data is stored in  dictionaries: `ess1` and `ess2 `.
 These dictionaries  are used below to compose the computational model.

 ```julia
 ess1 = FDataDict("displacement"=>  0.0, "component"=> 1, "node_list"=>l1);
 ess2 = FDataDict("displacement"=>  0.0, "component"=> 2, "node_list"=>l1);
 ```

 The traction boundary condition is applied to the finite elements on the boundary of the panel.
-First we generate the three-node curve elements on the boundary.
+First we generate the three-node "curve" elements on the entire boundary of the panel.

 ```julia
 boundaryfes =  meshboundary(fes);